I am a political scientist, with a PhD from New York

 participation, with a regional focus on India.
 My dissertation

-investigates under which conditions women turn out to vote at equal
+investigates when women in developing countries turn out at equal rates

-rates to men even in the absence of individual-level resources such as
+to men, even in the absence of resources such as education or income.
+I

 I employ a variety of methodological approaches in my research,